 175. But suppose now that the computer scientists do not succeed in developing artificial intelligence, so that human work remains necessary.
 Even so, machines will take care of more and more of the simpler tasks so that there will be an increasing surplus of human workers at the lower levels of ability.
 (We see this happening already.
 There are many people who find it difficult or impossible to get work, because for intellectual or psychological reasons they cannot acquire the level of training necessary to make themselves useful in the present system.)
-On those who are employed, ever-increasing demands will be placed; They will need more and m ore training, more and more ability, and will have to be ever more reliable, conforming and docile, because they will be more and more like cells of a giant organism.
+On those who are employed, everincreasing demands will be placed: They will need more and more training, more and more ability, and will have to be ever more reliable, conforming and docile, because they will be more and more like cells of a giant organism.
 Their tasks will be increasingly specialized so that their work will be, in a sense, out of touch with the real world, being concentrated on one tiny slice of reality.
-The system will have to use any means that I can, whether psychological or biological, to engineer people to be docile, to have the abilities that the system requires and to "sublimate" their drive for power into some specialized task.
+The system will have to use any means that it can, whether psychological or biological, to engineer people to be docile, to have the abilities that the system requires and to "sublimate" their drive for power into some specialized task.
 But the statement that the people of such a society will have to be docile may require qualification.
-The society may find competitiveness useful, provided that ways are found of directing competitiveness into channels that serve that needs of the system.
-We can imagine into channels that serve the needs of the system.
-We can imagine a future society in which there is endless competition for positions of prestige an power.
+The society may find competitiveness useful, provided that ways are found of directing competitiveness into channels that serve the needs of the system.
+We can imagine a future society in which there is endless competition for positions of prestige and power.
 But no more than a very few people will ever reach the top, where the only real power is (see end of paragraph 163).
-Very repellent is a society in which a person can satisfy his needs for power only by pushing large numbers of other people out of the way and depriving them of THEIR opportunity for power.
+Very repellent is a society in which a person can satisfy his need for power only by pushing large numbers of other people out of the way and depriving them of THEIR opportunity for power.

-176. Once can envision scenarios that incorporate aspects of more than one of the possibilities that we have just discussed.
+176. One can envision scenarios that incorporate aspects of more than one of the possibilities that we have just discussed.
 For instance, it may be that machines will take over most of the work that is of real, practical importance, but that human beings will be kept busy by being given relatively unimportant work.
-It has been suggested, for example, that a great development of the service of industries might provide work for human beings.
-Thus people will would spend their time shinning each others shoes, driving each other around inn taxicab, making handicrafts for one another, waiting on each other's tables, etc. This seems to us a thoroughly contemptible way for the human race to end up, and we doubt that many people would find fulfilling lives in such pointless busy-work.
-They would seek other, dangerous outlets (drugs, , crime, "cults," hate groups) unless they were biological or psychologically engineered to adapt them to such a way of life.
+It has been suggested, for example, that a great development of the service industries might provide work for human beings.
+Thus people would spend their time shining each other's shoes, driving each other around in taxicabs, making handicrafts for one another, waiting on each other's tables, etc. This seems to us a thoroughly contemptible way for the human race to end up, and we doubt that many people would find fulfilling lives in such pointless busy-work.
+They would seek other, dangerous outlets (drugs, crime, "cults," hate groups) unless they were biologically or psychologically engineered to adapt them to such a way of life.